- Notes (including information about circumstances that may lead to denial of an application)

-Prior to submitting an application to the Colorado Department of Education, each applicant must submit to the Colorado Bureau of Investigation (CBI) a complete set of fingerprints for the purpose of obtaining a fingerprint based national criminal history check.
-This requirement needs to be met only one time for CDE (unless, under some special circumstance, you are instructed by CDE to complete another set of fingerprints pursuant to state law).
+Prior to submitting an application to the Colorado Department of Education, each applicant must submit a complete set of fingerprints for the purpose of obtaining a fingerprint-based national criminal history check by following the steps below.
+This requirement needs to be met only one time for CDE as long as you hold a valid credential (unless, under some special circumstance, you are instructed by CDE to complete another set of fingerprints pursuant to state law).

 As part of the fingerprint background check process, the CBI will forward the submitted fingerprints to the Federal Bureau of Investigation (FBI).
 You have the right to challenge the information contained in either the CBI or the FBI identification record.
 View details on challenging your criminal history record.
 Additionally, you may request a copy of your national criminal history record from the FBI.
 View details on obtaining your criminal history.

 Once the CBI/FBI processes a fingerprint submission for a background check, they will provide those results only to the entity identified as part of that submission (see the "How to Submit Fingerprints if I am ..." section below).
 If you submit fingerprints for licensure purposes, the background check reports will be sent only to CDE.
 CDE will then update the status in your eLicensing account.
 This process can take up to 6 weeks depending on how you submitted your fingerprints.
 To check your CDE fingerprint/background status, login to your eLicensing account and then select the "Alerts" tab.
 A blank status indicates that we have not received the results; please keep checking your account, as your status is automatically updated one we receive and enter the results.
 CDE does not make any other type of notification other than the status shown on the "Alerts" tab within your account.
 You can view instructions on checking your fingerprint and application status here.

 Please note: a background history is not reviewed by CDE's Enforcement Unit unless an application and the appropriate fees are received from the applicant.